pranaykumarkgp/jio_product_device_2019/README.md

 ### People who are not comming for specific role can attempt any one problem from below.

 Q1.
 SoftWare Developer/DB Developer/Big Data Developer
+  - Problem Details

+  - Dataset

-  - Details:
+  - Evaluation

 Q2.
 Knowledge Search / NLP
-  - Details
+  - Problem Details

+  - Dataset

+  - Evaluation

 Q3.
 Computer Vision
-  - Details
+  - Problem Details

+  - Dataset

+  - Evaluation

 Q4.
 Recommendation
-  - Details
+  - Problem Details
+  One needs to build a recommendation model using any recommendation algorithm of their choice.

   - Dataset
       - Please download the movie lens small data set [Movie Lens Small](http://files.grouplens.org/datasets/movielens/ml-latest-small.zip). go to [Movie Lens](https://grouplens.org/datasets/movielens/). to understand more about the data set.
-    One needs to build a recommendation model using any recommendation algorithm of their choice.

   - Evaluation